 - Keep units 6 inches away from the dead air space near walls and corners.

 - If mounted on a wall, place unit 6-12 inches below the ceiling and away from a corner.

 - Do not place a detector closer than 3 feet from an air register that might re-circulate smoke.

 - Do not place a unit on an uninsulated exterior wall or ceiling.

 - Place smoke detectors at least 3 feet from ceiling fans.

 - Check the alarm every 30 days.
-Push test button or fan smoke underneath the unit.
+Push test button.

 - Replace batteries twice a year.